samjwill/nvim-unception/README.md

 quickly, so it should not be an issue unless you're the Flash, but it's worth noting.

+# Settings

+See `doc/nvim-unception.txt` for usage details, or after installation, run `:help nvim-unception`.

 # Installation

 #### Using [vim-plug](https://github.com/junegunn/vim-plug):